-If you are looking to truly customize you web browser beyond what a basic installation of Chrome offers, the Google Chrome Web Store can get you there.
-We have created a few Chrome themes here at TechNorms, which are a part of our Chrome Themes Gallery and feature some truly unique themes.
+If you are looking to truly customize your web browser beyond what a basic installation of Chrome offers, the Google Chrome Web Store can get you there.

 Clean, simple user interface

-One of the biggest complaints about Internet Explorer back when it was one of the only browsers available was how clunky it made users feel.
+One of the biggest complaints about Internet Explorer back when it was one of the few browsers available, was how clunky it made users feel.
 After Firefox’s release, many flocked to what Mozilla released because of how they revamped what a browser should look like.
-Then, Chrome hit the web and more users jumped ship to its simple, clean user interface.
+Then, Chrome hit the web, and more users jumped ship to its simple, clean user interface.

-Google has done away with many of the traditional context menus, settings options and bookmarks layout.
-They have given users a truly clean experience when surfing the web.
+Google has done away with many of the traditional context menus, settings options, and bookmarks layout.
+They have given users a genuinely fresh experience when surfing the web.
 You can rest assured when using Chrome that doing what you want with it is quick because you do not have to jump through hoops to get to where you want to go.
 The clean interface makes that possible.